attilagk/monoallelic-brain/projects/monoallelic-brain/_posts/2017-03-06-joint-model.md

 ## Model selection

 The strategy is to start from a model $$M1$$ that includes the strongest predictor terms based on previous analysis using separately modeling genes, then confirm the significant effect of these terms.
 After this, single---mainly technical---terms are added separately (not yet accumulatively) to $$M1$$ to asses the effect of these.
 The terms that improve the fit according to some criterion will be jointly added to $$M1$$ resulting in $$M2$$.
-A similar procedure involving two sets of biological terms takes model selection further resulting in $$M3$$ and $$M4$$.
+A similar procedure involving two sets of biological terms takes model selection further resulting in $$M3$$, $$M4$$, etc.

 ### Starting with model $$M1$$